Shift-Aware Calibration for Fine-Tuned CLIP: Leveraging Image-Text Alignment: Introduction

 \section{Introduction}

-Vision-language models, such as CLIP~\cite{CLIP}, pre-trained on vast web-scale text-image datasets, have demonstrated impressive zero-shot capabilities and image-text alignment in various downstream image classification tasks \cite{imagenet,eurosat}.
-Various prompt learning methods have been proposed to enhance VLM performance on specific tasks with a small amount of labeled data~\cite{coop,maple,promptsrc}.
+Vision-language models, such as CLIP~\cite{CLIP}, pre-trained on vast web-scale text-image datasets, have demonstrated impressive zero-shot capabilities and image-text alignment in downstream image classification tasks \cite{imagenet,eurosat}.
+Concurrently, various prompt learning methods for VLMs have been proposed to further enhance the performance of VLMs on specific tasks by leveraging a small amount of labeled data~\cite{maple,promptsrc,coop}.
 Given CLIP’s strong zero-shot adaptability, the open-vocabulary setting has become a standard for evaluating the performance of fine-tuned VLMs, where prompts are trained on a subset of classes and evaluated on both train and unseen classes~\cite{lee2023read,tan2024compound}.

-Unfortunately, fine-tuned VLMs regularly overfit to train classes, forgetting the well-calibrated predictions and image-text alignment achieved during pre-training~\cite{coop,cocoop}.
+Unfortunately, fine-tuned VLMs regularly overfit to train classes, forgetting the well-calibrated predictions and image-text alignment achieved during pre-training~\cite{cocoop,coop}.
 For unseen classes, they often produce semantically unbalanced representations, leading to image-text misalignment and a significant discrepancy between confidence scores and actual accuracy~\cite{modern,remodern}.
-Existing calibration methods~\cite{ATS,Oncalibration,bin1} typically rely on training or analyzing features from the training dataset, limiting their ability to calibrate classes outside the training dataset.
-Additionally, due to relying on train class text features and overlooking the critical characteristic of image-text alignment, the performance of state-of-the-art (SOTA) VLM's calibration method, Distance-Aware Calibration~\cite{DAC}, a VLM-specific method, derives class-wise weights from textual representations and is designed primarily for unseen classes within the same dataset; it does not directly model sample-level visual shifts in cross-dataset or domain-generalization evaluation.
+Existing calibration methods~\cite{ATS,Oncalibration,bin1} typically fit or analyze statistics from the training distribution, which limits their use on unseen classes.
+Distance-Aware Calibration (DAC)~\cite{DAC}, a VLM-specific method, derives class-wise weights from textual representations and is designed primarily for unseen classes within the same dataset; it does not directly model sample-level visual shifts in cross-dataset or domain-generalization evaluation.